noahbenson/Air.jl/README.md

 * Plans that are not yet implemented
   * **Persistent Record Types.** Tool for defining data structures that support lazy reification of members.
+  * **Inheritable Method Parameters.** A common problem in many languages is that an API function that calls another lower-level function often needs to support some subset of the argument preprocessiing that occurs in the lower-level function.
+The preprocessing and documentation of the shared arguments shouldn't need to be duplicated in multiple places; rather a simple macro should make it easy for common parameters to occur in both places and be documented identically in both.
   * Trransient types
     * `PDict` should be O(1)-time convertable into the transient `TDict` type that can be updated without copying memory and that can be